 New England’s culture is one that is vibrant and varied.
 Many traditions go back to the 17th and 18th centuries when Europeans first settled here.
-This itinerary provides a small sample of the many cultural activities there are to do and see throughout the six states.
+This itinerary provides a small sample of the many cultural activities there are to do and see throughout five New England states.

 Day 1 — Massachusetts